braintrustbroker/ReciterWords/README.md

 # ReciterWords
-Ridiculously tiny voice synthesizer program using massively huge collection of public domain sounds.
+Ridiculously tiny voice synthesizer program using a massively huge collection of public domain sounds.

 While browsing around for public domain material to be used in my programs I discovered several websites like wyabdcrealpeopletts files on the ReciteWord project: